 What Causes Nurses to Abuse Drugs or Alcohol?

 There are several reasons why nurses can begin abusing drugs.
-The stress of their jobs is the main factor, but once they leave work, we don’t always know what is going on.
-They can be the victims of an abusive relationship, their family members may be sick, or they may face other situations for a variety of reasons.
+Stress from their jobs is a factor, but once they leave work, we don’t always know what is going on.
+They can be victims of an abusive relationship, their family members may be sick, or they may face other situations.
 There are more common reasons, however, that can push some nurses to abuse drugs.

 Stress

-Stress has the potential to cause insomnia, and in a profession where shifts can range from 12 to 24 hours, shut-eye matters in their off time, Stress can also cause nervousness or depression, which are considerable contributors to substance abuse.
+Insomnia can also be caused by stress, and in a profession where shifts can range from 12 to 24 hours, sleep matters is incredibly important.
+Stress can also cause nervousness or depression, which are considerable contributors to substance abuse.
 Nurses go from one emotionally and physically demanding situation to another without a moment to decompress.
 All of this can lead to the nurse seeking out substances that can alleviate some of these internal pressures.

 Drug Accessibility

-Identifying drug abuse in the early stages is often difficult, but a professional who can hide their signs may be even more difficult.
-While drug abuse will eventually rear its ugly head and be unable to protect, it’s important to understand these signs early on and save someone from developing a full-blown addiction.
-Nurses can appear in good spirits and remain professional despite their drug abuse.
+Identifying drug abuse in the early stages is often difficult, but a professional who can hide the signs and symptoms may be even more challenging to spot.
+While drug abuse will eventually rear its ugly head, it’s important to understand these signs early on and save someone from developing a full-blown addiction.

 In most situations, nurses will not admit their substance use disorders and fail to report to the proper authority.
 Unfortunately, it is understandable because they know that disciplinary action is coming and could affect the rest of their careers.
 It is more important to them to keep their jobs than to admit they have a drug problem.